 How is silver traded?

-The most obvious advantage is perhaps the fact that trading in the paper markets means market participants can benefit long term from holding silver without needing to store it.
+The most obvious advantage is perhaps the fact that trading in the paper markets means silver investors can benefit long term from holding silver without needing to store it.
 Furthermore, futures trading can offer more financial leverage in that it requires less capital than trading in the physical market.

-Silver hit US$48.70 per ounce, the highest silver price ever, towards the end of the 1970s.
+Silver hit US$48.70 per ounce, the highest silver price to date, towards the end of the 1970s.

-However, it didn’t exactly reach that level by honest means.
-As Investopedia explains, the metal’s rise was driven by the Hunt brothers, two wealthy traders who attempted to corner the market by buying not only physical silver, but also silver futures.
-They then took delivery of that silver instead of taking cash settlements.
-Their exploits ultimately ended in disaster: On March 27, 1980, they missed a margin call and the silver price plunged to US$11 per ounce.
+However, the purchase price didn’t exactly reach that level by honest means.
+As Investopedia explains, the metal’s bid price was driven by the Hunt brothers, two wealthy traders who attempted to corner the market by buying not only physical silver, but also silver futures — they took delivery of those silver futures contracts instead of taking legal tender in the form cash settlements.
+Their exploits ultimately ended in disaster: On March 27, 1980, they missed a margin call and the silver market price plunged to US$11.

 Chart via Kitco.

-As a final note on the silver price, it’s important for investors to be aware that price manipulation is a major issue in the space.
-In 2015, 10 banks were hit in a US probe on precious metals manipulation.
-Evidence provided by Deutsche Bank (NYSE:DB) showed “smoking gun” proof that UBS Group (NYSE:UBS), HSBC Holdings (NYSE:HSBC), the Bank of Nova Scotia (NYSE:BNS) and other firms were involved in rigging silver rates in the market from 2007 to 2013.
+For instance, in 2015, 10 banks were hit in a US probe on precious metals manipulation.
+Evidence provided by Deutsche Bank (NYSE:DB) showed “smoking gun” proof that UBS Group (NYSE:UBS), HSBC Holdings (NYSE:HSBC), the Bank of Nova Scotia (NYSE:BNS) and other firms were involved in rigging silver rates from 2007 to 2013.

-While that might sound disheartening, in 2014 the London Silver Market Fixing stopped administering the London silver fix, which had been used for over a century to fix the price of silver.
-It was replaced by the LBMA Silver Price, which is run by the LBMA, CME Group (NASDAQ:CME) and Thomson Reuters (TSX:TRI,NYSE:TRI), in a bid to increase market transparency.
+In 2014, the London Silver Market Fixing stopped administering the London silver fix, which had been used for over a century to fix the price of silver.
+It was replaced by the LBMA Silver Price, which is run by ICE Benchmark Administration, in a bid to increase market transparency.